-The module also sets which domain you want to run the model on.
-The datasets provided are for the new EMEP grid EECCA.
+The model has a namelist system.
+Different constants and flags are added in this file.
+Model gets information about running for special cases from this file.
+For example, this namelist sets which domain you want to run the model on, other than the default domain.
+The datasets provided are for the EMEP grid EECCA.
 It is possible to run the model on a smaller domain than the full regional model domain, as defined by x coordinates ranging from 1 to 132 and y coordinates ranging from 1 to 159.

-To set a smaller domain, one needs only to specify the coordinates of the new domain in RUNDOMAIN in the Fortran module ModelConstants_ml.f90.
+To set a smaller domain, one needs only to specify the coordinates of the new domain in RUNDOMAIN in the namelist file, "config_emep.nml".
 For example:

-''' ! x0 x1 y0 y1

-RUNDOMAIN = (/ 36, 100, 50, 150 /) ! smaller EECCA domain '''

-tells the model to run in the domain with x coordinates ranging from 36 to 100 and y coordinates from 50 to 150.
+! x0 x1 y0 y1 RUNDOMAIN = (/ 36, 100, 50, 150 /) ! smaller EECCA domain tells the model to run in the domain with x coordinates ranging from 36 to 100 and y coordinates from 50 to 150.

-4.2 Scenario run
+4.2 Nesting